matthieu-bt/business-guide/source/integrations/google.rst

 - That’s it – you’ve successfully connected Google Drive with Skribble

-We recommend that you inform everyone in your company or team that they are ready to sign documents and invite others to sign from within Google Drive.
+Everyone in your company can now sign and invite others to sign directly from Google Drive.
+We recommend that you inform them about it.
 Here’s a `quick guide`_ if they need a hand with signing from Google Drive.

   .. _quick guide: https://docs.skribble.com/business-admin/